ocp4opsandsecurity/service-mesh/service-mesh-features.md

 ```

 ## Install Quick-Start
-Use this quick-start to install, deploy, and configure Red Hat OpenShift Service Mesh as described in the [Service Mesh Install](service-mesh-install.md) how-to.
+Use this `quick-start` to install, deploy, and configure this how-to's flavor of a Red Hat OpenShift Service Mesh deployment.

 **Note** `Curl` and `Pipe Viewer` are to be installed on your system.